araalinetworks/api/doc/source/gettingstarted.rst

 You should see the output with both a Client Version and a Server Version component.

+You should have **port 443 egress open** for Araali to talk to its SaaS service

-Now that we have our cluster, we’ll register our account and download araalictl
+Now that you have your cluster, register your account and download araalictl

 Step 1: Register or Log in Araali UI
 *************************************